 him ‘thaumaturgic’, a worker of miracles, for his ability

 to get clients to the summit and safely down again.

-Skip is a Fellow in the Explorers Club, he’s a certified Alpine
+Skip is a Fellow Emeritus in the prestigious Explorers Club, he’s a certified Alpine

 Guide with the American Mountain Guides Association (AMGA), and he’s

 on the faculty of the Wilderness Medical Conference.
 He’s a